magnussolution/magnusbilling7/wiki/en/modules/callOnLine/callOnLine.rst

 Username
 --------

-| We did not write the description to this field.
+| Main user of the SIP account that started the call.